So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 Spread of Education | Growth of Nationalism |

-Emergence of Middle class | Inflow of Rural migration |
+The emergence of the Middle class | The inflow of Rural migration |

 Businessmen as the new elites | New avenues for recreation* |

-*Herein, you can relate the emergence of clubs, racecourses and other avenues of recreation to the changing urban lifestyle.
+*Herein, you can relate the emergence of clubs, racecourses, and other avenues of recreation to the changing urban lifestyle.

 - Conclusion: